 Small annoyances can add up to big problems in marriage when left unattended.
 Here are three ways couples can catch those “little foxes.”

 The Scriptures teach us that the key to oneness and love for all mankind is prayer, writes Chris Schofield of the BSCNC’s Office of Prayer.

 Tabatha Frost will lead a women's evangelism and discipleship equipping session at the upcoming Disciple-Making Conference at Center Grove Baptist Church in Clemmons.

-This month, we’ve put together our top five resources to help you grow God's Kingdom and disciple those around you.
+This month, we’ve put together five resources to help you learn more about how to reach the lost people around you.

 Thom Rainer, CEO of LifeWay Christian Resources, will be the keynote speaker at the "Leading Change in the Church" event in March.

 The BSCNC will expand its focus of engaging high concentrations of non-Christians who are located in 250 identified “pockets of lostness" across the state.

 Through the Cooperative Program and special offerings, the BSCNC sent a record $30.5 million to the SBC for missions in 2016.

 A new board president and vice president were elected during the first meeting of the BSCNC’s Board of Directors in 2017.